acro5piano/simple-x11-remapper/README.md

 - **Multi-key sequences**: Support for key combinations that execute multiple keys
 - **Case-insensitive matching**: Window class matching is case-insensitive
 - **Fast and lightweight**: Written in Rust for performance

+This is complete Rust rewrite of early version's [xremap](https://github.com/xremap/xremap).
+All credit goes to that project.
+Thank you.

 ## Installation